mevdschee/php-crud-api/README.md

 [1,2,3]
 ```

 This call uses a transaction and will either insert all or no records.
-If no records are inserted it will return 'null'.
+If the transaction failed it will return 'null'.

 ### Read